AnushreeKagadal/Day02_Elevate-Lab-Task2/README.md

 ## Files Included

-- `sql_queries.sql` – Contains all SQL commands used for creating tables and manipulating data.
+- `Day2-HospitalManagement.sql` – Contains all SQL commands used for creating tables and manipulating data.
-- `GUI_approach.docx` – Step-by-step explanation of using the GUI for this task.
+- `Day2-Task2_Approach.docx` – Step-by-step explanation of using the GUI and SQL Query Manual Method for this task.

 ---